GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

     - as ADM1 mean value

 - Plot as chart including:
-  - X is period last year (as from "period" input), Y is intensity (ramge depends on index and metric selection)
+  - X is period last year (as from "period" input), Y is intensity (ramge depends on index and statistic selection)
   - Historical Mean (black line) and SD (grey area around line)
   - Projected Normalised Mean Anomaly as 3 lines of different colors (green, yellow, orange) representing the median for each SSP
   - Projected Normalised Percentile 10th-90th as 3 color-shaded areas representing the p10-to-median and median-to-p90 for each SSP